 When reading messages, the ability for the recipient to observe the security classification when the message is read from the Preview Pane is a major time saver.
 It avoids the need to have the end-user open the message to be prominently shown the message's security classification.

 Different text can be used for display values and marking values of the security classification.
 In this way, familiar terms can be presented to users (such as COMPANY CONFIDENTIAL), whereas different text can be embedded in the protective markings for use by system entities like email gateways (e.g. CONFIDENTIAL:COMPANY).
 This improves user acceptance, but also simplifies interoperation with other systems which may not be so flexible with the text that they recognise.

-With janusSEAL for Outlook the organisation can control where the protective markings are inserted into the sent message.
+With Janusseal for Outlook the organization can control where the protective markings are inserted into the sent message.
 It can be one or more of the following: